-If you’re a journalist new to the climate beat or a reporter wisely looking to bring a climate angle into your stories, this guide is for you.
-It’s also for anyone else who needs an introduction to climate science without getting too deep into the details.
+Whether you’re new to the climate story or a veteran reporter aiming to refine how you explain climate change to audiences, this guide is for you.
 It’s adapted from the work of renowned climate scientist and communicator extraordinaire, Katharine Hayhoe.
 Be sure to check out Hayhoe’s climate explainer videos, including those from her Global Weirding series as well as her TED and Tedx talks, articles, Q&As, and congressional testimony for more insight.

 Climate Science 101

 Climate scientist Katharine Hayhoe explains the basics of climate change for beginners and those in need of a refresher.

 How is global warming different from climate change?

 Global warming refers to the Earth’s most recent period of rising global average temperatures that began in the 1800s following the Industrial Revolution.
 The term climate change encompasses global warming but also refers to the broader changes that are happening to the planet as a result of global warming, including rising sea levels, melting glaciers, increases in the frequency and/or intensity of extreme weather events like heat waves and heavy precipitation events, and shifts in flower and plant blooming times.

 What’s the difference between weather and climate?

 Weather describes the conditions in a certain place at a certain time, like a sunny day or a week-long cold snap.
 Climate is the long-term average of weather over decades.
 Think of it this way: weather is like your mood, and climate is like your personality.
 Of course, even with global warming, cold days still occur.
 Don’t be fooled by politicians or pundits who point to snow and ice outside in an attempt to reject the reality of global warming.
 A single cold day, month, or even year doesn’t rebut the iron-clad data that shows the entire planet is warming over climate time scales.